 - Versatility: It can be kept cool for swimming or warmed up and used with the jets for hot water therapy.

-- You're hesitant about making a commitment to build an in-ground swimming pool.
+- You're hesitant about committing to building an in-ground swimming pool.

 - It can be used year-round in mild climates

 - Because a spool is smaller than an in-ground swimming pool, it is easier to maintain